Understanding, calculating and preventing high employee churn rates

 Forbes describes a toxic work culture as one where employees “don’t feel valued, respected or supported,” citing factors such as high stress levels, poor communication from management, lack of trust and few opportunities for advancement.
 Toxic work environments can begin with poor direction from employers (with a trickle-down effect to employee level), or it can start from the ground up.

 C-suites need to provide a clear company vision, communicate consistently and provide constant support for employees.
-They also need to make sure that they hire motivated workers with positive attitudes towards the company culture and job scope — otherwise, employees may demotivate each other and spread negative opinions that may lead to higher employee churn rates.
+They also need to make sure that they hire motivated workers with positive attitudes toward the company culture and job scope — otherwise, employees may demotivate each other and spread negative opinions that may lead to higher employee churn rates.

 While keeping company roles updated in a fast-moving marketplace can be a challenge, companies that fail to define clear career progression paths risk high employee churn.

 Fair compensation — including salary, commissions and bonuses — is crucial for employees, as many equate its financial value to their efforts and output.
-Benefits are an additional value-add, and oftentimes they’re a factor that employees consider when choosing to join or leave a company.
+Benefits are an additional value-add, and often they’re a factor that employees consider when choosing to join or leave a company.

 If compensation is below industry average or significantly disproportionate to employees' perceived effort, staff may feel undervalued and seek better-paying positions.
 Not offering benefits such as health insurance, retirement plans or paid time off can also lead to employee dissatisfaction, higher turnover and difficulty attracting new hires.

 What constitutes work-life balance, or lack of it?
-Each employee defines the ideal work-life balance differently based on how much leisure and work time they prefer per week; regardless, several factors can be linked to it.
+Each employee defines the ideal work-life balance differently, based on how much leisure and work time they prefer per week.
+Regardless, several factors can be linked to it.
 These include high work demands, low control over their own jobs or tasks, unequal workload distribution and inflexible work arrangements.

 Employees tend to resign when faced with little to no autonomy over their professional and personal lives, affecting employee churn rates within the company.